FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_Config_Guide/webclient_branding/_index.md

 ## Change the logos, header, and disclaimer

-This is done by editing the custom configuration file as described in section <a href="../config_files" class="MCXref xref">Configuration files</a>.
+This is done by editing the custom configuration file as described in section [Configuration files](../config_files).

 Copy the “branding” section from `C/config/default.config.json` into `custom/stwebclient.config.json`, and do the modifications as desired.